 Learning how to use essential oils (EO's) is probably most peoples most enjoyable part of this journey.
 I know it was for me.
 Hearing about all the wonderful benefits of EO's was great, but what really got me was when I got to start playing with them, applying them, and learning all the many ways I could use them.
 And till this day I’ve never stopped having fun or reaping the benefits!

 Most EO's can be applied directly to the skin neat (without the need of carrier oil).
 However, some oils are best used with carrier oil, such as Young Living’s V-6 Vegetable Oil Complex or an organic olive / coconut oil, to avoid skin sensitivity.
 Using a carrier oil does not reduce the potency of your EO's, it only allows the oils to absorb into the skin at a slower rate, which usually avoids any irritation.

 Unless you are using a synergistically blended essential oil, it is recommended to layer the oils you want to use.
 Allowing only a few seconds between each layer of oil is fine as they quickly absorb into the skin.
 Using an oil like peppermint or copaiba, known as driving oils, as your last or top oil will help drive all the other oils in deeper.

 Besides direct application to a specific area, there are other ways to benefit from the topical application of EO's such as:

 Vita Flex Technique – This is a simple method of applying oils to contact points (or nerve endings) in the feet as well as the hands.

-Raindrop Technique – This special massage technique of applying therapeutic grade essential oils to the feet via Vita Flex and the spine stimulates every organ, muscle, and bone at the cellular level.
+Raindrop Therapy Massage – This special massage technique of applying therapeutic grade essential oils to the feet via Vita Flex and the spine stimulates every organ, muscle, and bone at the cellular level.
 Because this treatment has such as powerful impact on both the physical and emotional level, it is literally changing peoples lives.

 If you live around and/or will be visiting the Palm Springs, California area, please contact me to schedule yourself for a Vita Flex or Raindrop appointment today.